 9.40.010 Purpose.

 9.40.020 Definitions.

-9.40.030 Prohibition against gatherings where underage persons
+9.40.030 Prohibition against a gathering where an

-possess or consume intoxicating substances.
+underage person possesses or consumes an

+intoxicating substance.

 9.40.040 Recovery of response costs.

 9.40.050 Civil penalties.

 9.40.060 Administrative citations and appeals.

 9.40.010 Purpose.
-The purposes of this chapter are to:

-1. Protect public health, safety, and general welfare and enforce laws prohibiting the possession and consumption of intoxicating substances by underage persons.
+A. The purposes of this chapter are to: 1.
+Protect public health, safety, and general welfare by imposing strict liability upon a responsible person who knowingly hosts a gathering where an underage person possesses or consumes an intoxicating substance.

-- 2. Reduce the costs of providing police, fire, and other emergency response services to gatherings where underage persons possess or consume intoxicating substances by imposing strict liability against a responsible person who hosts such a gathering. - 9.40.02 Definitions.
+2. Reduce the costs of providing police, fire, and other emergency response services to gatherings where an underage person possesses or consumes an intoxicating substance by imposing strict liability against a responsible person who hosts such a gathering.

+9.40.020 Definitions.
 Whenever used in this chapter, unless the context otherwise requires:

-"Intoxicating substance" means the same as the term defined in section 281-1 of the Hawai'i Revised Statutes.
+"Intoxicating substance" means the same as the term is defined in section 281-1 of the Hawai'i Revised Statutes.